zhullyb/monyhar/monyhar/services/network/cross_origin_read_blocking_explainer.md

 ### Quantifying CORB impact on existing websites

-CORB has been enabled in optional Site Isolation modes and field trials, and Chromium has been instrumented to count how many CORB-eligible responses are blocked.
+CORB has been enabled in optional Site Isolation modes and field trials, and Monyhar has been instrumented to count how many CORB-eligible responses are blocked.
 (CORB-eligible responses exclude
 [navigation requests](https://fetch.spec.whatwg.org/#navigation-request) and
 downloads; see the "What kinds of requests are CORB-eligible?" section above.)